aexyzk/sillyosc/README.md

 Then you're all good

 (if you run into any bugs you can report them on github or contact me here https://aexyzk.github.io/contact)

+## Things To Do
+ - ~~Memory Status~~
+ - GPU Status
+ - CPU Status
+ - Add MPD Support
+ - Add the settings Menu
+ - Try to fix the button highlights
+ - Make settings save in the %appdata% as a .json file
+ - Get some nice little SVGs for the icons (Start, Stop, Github, Settings)
+ - Make Errors show up at the bottom of the program